"Anzac and Aviator"

 This is an enlightening and comprehensive book on the turbulent three-year tenure of the WW1 State Aviation School at Richmond NSW.

 While this organisation has largely been forgotten today, it marked the key moment when large amounts of Government funding began to be poured into the site of the future Richmond RAAF Base.

-This unique work contains a cornucopia of 25 years of research by author Neville F. Hayes, delving into diverse official sources and the family collections of the various participants.
+This unique work presents a cornucopia of 25 years' research by author Neville F. Hayes, delving into diverse official sources and the family collections of the various participants.

 "Centenary History of Australia and the Great War.

 Volume 1: Australia and the War in the Air."